Adaptive Computer Lab (ACL)

 • Add directly through Amber or Jassy in the ACL (Room 804)

-Why does a student with a disability need this course?
+Why might a student with a disability benefit from this course?

-The intention of these course is to provide a student with an understanding of:
+The intention of COUN 71/75 is to help students develop an understanding of:

-• How adaptive hardware and software can help access the computer
+• How adaptive hardware and software can support computer access

-• How adaptive technology can help meet educational goals
+• How adaptive technology can be used to achieve educational goals

-• How to perform basic word processing and writing skills
+• How to perform basic computer navigation and word processing skills

-• How learning strengths and weaknesses effect educational goals
+• How learning strengths and weaknesses impact academic performance

-• How to apply problem solving skills to a variety of tasks
+• How to apply problem-solving skills across a variety of tasks